This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Conservation of Marsh Birds

-You’ll find that marsh birds with their distinctive long legs face significant challenges from habitat loss and climate change, particularly affecting species like the Whooping Crane and Snowy Egret.
+You’ll find that marsh birds face serious challenges from wetland loss and climate change, with many species like the Whooping Crane and Snowy Egret experiencing declining populations.

 Threats to Marsh Bird Populations